dotnet/docs-maui/docs/user-interface/controls/border.md

 };
 ```

-In this example, a border that uses a linear gradient is drawn around a `Label`:
+In this example, a border that uses a linear gradient is drawn around a <xref:Microsoft.Maui.Controls.Label>:

 :::image type="content" source="media/border/linear-gradient-border.png" alt-text="Linear gradient border around a Label screenshot.":::